Local Limit Theorem in negative curvature: Appendix II: Potential theory on

-Observe that the geometry of $A$ plays a role only in the choice of $\d$ and of $C_{11}, c_{13} $.
-In particular, the estimates of Propositions \ref{regularity} and \ref{regularity2} are uniform for all the barriers in the text.
+A priori, the constant $C_3$ depends on the geometries of $A$, and of the manifold, only through the choice of $\d$ and of $C_{10}, C_{11}, c_{10} $ and $c_{13} $.
+In particular, the estimates of Propositions \ref{regularity} and \ref{regularity2} are uniform for all the closed sets in the text and we use the same constant $C_3$ when we apply them.